Blaž Rola

-Blaž Rola (born 5 October 1990) is an inactive Slovenian tennis player.
+Blaž Rola (born 5 October 1990) is a inactive Slovenian tennis player.
 His highest career ranking is No. 78 in singles and No. 186 in doubles.
-In his career, he has won nine singles and six doubles ITF Futures tournaments, five ATP Challenger in singles and eight in doubles.
+In his career, he has won one ATP 250 series doubles title, nine singles and six doubles ITF Futures tournaments and five ATP Challenger in singles and eight in doubles.
 He represents Slovenia on the Slovenia Davis Cup team.
-In the 2013 Mediterranean Games in Mersin, Turkey, he won gold in singles and doubles.
+At the 2013 Mediterranean Games in Mersin, Turkey, he won gold in singles and doubles.